skip to main content

 The action Specify Script Variable Value creates the variable when they are executed.
 That is, a variable cannot be referenced before the Specify Script Variable Value action defines it.
 Script execution will abort and an error will be posted to the Diagnostics Output if the variable on which an action depends has not been defined.
 Thus, it is generally a good idea to insert these actions early in a script to ensure that their variables are present when they are needed.

-A script variable can only be defined once within any given script and any subscripts it executes via the Execute Script action.
+The rest of this section applies when the Allow Sub-actions to Override Variable Values is set to “No”.
+In that case, a script variable can only be defined once within any given script and any subscripts it executes via the Execute Script action.
 If a Specify Script Variable Value action attempts to redefine a variable that has already been defined (including in parent scripts), then any definition other than the first will be ignored.
-This can be seen in Figure 1.24; both the “Run model” and “Additional run setup” scripts define the “Run Type” variable with their first action.
+This can be seen in Figure 1.24; the “Additional run setup” script defines the “Run Type” variable as its first action.

 Figure 1.24 Screenshot of dashboard with script variable redefinition of the Run Type variable.